vazand/Python3-MySQL-demo-project/README.md

 # Python3-MySQL-demo-project
-An example program for Python3 MySQL connector CURD model I've used mobiles as an example
+An example program for Python3 MySQL connector CURD model.
+I've used mobiles as an example

 # Requirements